singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 ```
 Alternatively you can create a user, including the information necessary, in a one liner like this:
 ```
-$ netlify-git-api users add -n 'User Name' -e my@email -p mypassword
+$ netlify-git-api users add --name='User Name' --email=my@email.com --password=mypassword
 ```
-You need to create at least one user, to be able to test the system.
+You need to create at least one user, to be able to test the system and make sure the email is in a valid format, as in the example above (something@emailprovider.com).

 To start the Netlify CMS server, we then use the following command:
 ```
-netlify-git-api serve
+$ netlify-git-api serve
 ```
 ***Keep the Terminal Window/Command Prompt open to keep the server running!***